 - Dizziness when changing positions (from lying to sitting, or sitting to standing)

-- Diarrhea of five stools a day or diarrhea with weakness or lightheadedness
+- Loose bowel movements (diarrhea) 5 times in one day or diarrhea with weakness or lightheadedness

 - Yellowing of skin or eyes

 - Pain in the right side of the abdomen

 - Pregnancy warning: This drug may cause very harmful effects on an unborn child.
 Methotrexate should never be used by women who are pregnant or who could become pregnant while taking the drug.
 Even 1 dose taken by a pregnant woman can cause these very harmful effects.
 Your healthcare team will talk to you and give you written information about this risk.